ericywl/sutd-coin/README.md

 | `-f`      | Create one selfish miner  |

-For double spending, we will be using `python src/double_spend.py` for a sequential demonstration because it is the results are more obvious compared to in a multi-process case and also easier to implement.
+For double spending, we will be using `python src/double_spend.py` for a sequential demonstration because the results are more obvious compared to in a multi-process case and it is also easier to implement.

 ___Note: The `-f` and `-d` option cannot be used together.___

 ## Mining and Coin Creation

+Mining is demonstrated in `sudo ./main.sh -m NUM`.
+Using the demonstration, we can see multiple miners competing with each other to append to the blockchain.
+Occasionally, two or more miners will create blocks at the same time, resulting in forks.
+This is resolved through fork resolution, which will be discussed later.

-The coin creation is done by having miners create the first block with no transactions and seeing which miner is able to create their block first.
-As blocks added to the blockchain will reward the miner, this will generate the initial coin in the network.
+The coin creation is done by having miners compete to create the first block with no transactions in it.
+The first miner that creates a block will be the miner that gets the first coins in the network.
+This is because adding blocks to the blockchain will reward the miner, which in this case means the generation of the first coins.

 ## Fork Resolution

-Fork resolution is done in `blockchain.py:resolve` - The object maintains a list of tails whenever a block is added.
+Fork resolution is implemented in `blockchain.py:resolve`.
+The blockchain object maintains a list of tails whenever a block is added.
 This list is used afterwards to find a chain that has the longest length in terms of blocks - the shorter chains are "removed", resolving the fork.
 If chains of similar length are found, we simulate a pseudo **proof of work** by summing the hash values in a chain to determine which chain to accept ie. the chain with the lowest cummulative hash will be accepted.

 Fork Resolution is demonstrated with `python src/blockchain.py`.